kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I've been asked to give a talk at the conference and I have prepared one.
 - They do not schedule my talk in and I ask about it.
 - At the last minute, I'm told I have a room and it's on the schedule on the last or second-to-last afternoon.
-- Hans, Anthony, and one other external colleagues come.
+- Hans, Anthony, and one other external colleague attend.
 - Because of the external guy, I go ahead or I wouldn't have bothered.
-- Hans starts heckling me immediately, everything I say he has some comment or put down or he knows much more than me about everything.
+- Hans starts heckling me immediately, everything I say he has some comment or put down, or he knows much more than me about everything, especially technical matters he knows nothing about.
 - I'm amazed.
 - The external guy looks amazed.
 - I finish the talk early.
-- I say there is no point in doing the talk but I'm honestly just exhausted by Hans' outrageous behavior.
+- I say there is no point in doing the talk, but I'm honestly just exhausted by Hans' outrageous behavior.

 ### Chess with the Head of IT